fweiss/yocto-rpi-vm/README.md

 ## Setting up the yocto build environment
 The yocto build environment will be setup in the VM as follows:

-- /home/vagrant/source - the yocto source and layers
+- /vagrant/source - the yocto source and layers
-- /home/vagrant/build - the build workspace
+- /home/vagrant/build-rover - the build workspace

-Run the following:
+Run the following to setup the Yocto build environment:

 ```
 TEMPLATECONF=/vagrant/sources/meta-rover/conf source /vagrant/sources/poky/oe-init-build-env build-rover
 ```

-> Since switching to git submodules, the setup-yocto.sh script is no longer needed.
+> This will change the current directory to "build".

-Building the image will take place in the build directory.
+Building the image will take place in the build-rover directory.
 The sources directory is only used to update the yocto tool chain.

 ## Building the image
 Before building the image with the "bitbake" command, check the build parameters.

-- build/conf/bblayers.conf - specifies the modules that will go into the image
+- ./conf/bblayers.conf - specifies the modules that will go into the image
-- buikd/conf/local.conf - has the desired machine, e.g. "raspberrypi0"
+- ./conf/local.conf - has the desired machine, e.g. "raspberrypi0"

 The conf/local.conf file should have:

 ```
-MACHINE ?= "raspberrypi0
+MACHINE ?= "raspberrypi0-wifi"
 ENABLE_I2C = "1"
 ```
 > Machine can also be "raspberrypi-wifi" for use with RPIWZ.

-Setup the build environment by running ``source sources/poky/oe-init-build-env``.

-> This will change the current directory to "build".
+Now run

-Then run ``bitbake core-image-base``
+``bitbake core-image-base``

 The first time you run bitbake, it will take several hours.
 It has to do the following: